iAmMe27/WoD/README.md

 Find Wasteland of Depravity in the unofficial modlists section!

 # What is Wasteland of Depravity?
-A NSFW Fallout 4 list that's hardly comparable to previous NSFW lists for Fallout 4.
+A NSFW Fallout 4 list that's mid-tier compared to previous NSFW lists for Fallout 4.
 If anything, its more me trying to to get back into modding Fallout 4 for the sake of it!

 # Quick Links
 - [What is Wasteland of Depravity?](#what-is-wasteland-of-depravity)